3liz/qgis-gobs-plugin/docs/concepts/index.md

 ### Software function

-Part of a software in charge of a **numeric transformation**.
+Part of a software in charge of a numeric transformation.

 ### Roles in the observation/action loop

 An actor may play several roles, among:

 * Data producer,
-* informational service producer,
+* information service producer,
-* informational service administrator,
+* information service administrator,
-* informational service receiver/consumer.
+* information service receiver/consumer.

-According to these roles, an actor has **access to informational services** and/or **software functions**.
+According to these roles, an actor has access to **information services** and/or **software functions**.

 ## Examples